ranja-sarkar/Hyperparameters/The knapsack problem/optimization.md

 <img width="410" alt="12" src="https://github.com/user-attachments/assets/4e9e2682-676f-4aeb-8b72-3a9af557bc6f" />

 Optimization uses a rigorous mathematical model to determine the most efficient solution to a described problem.

-One must first identify an objective function which is a quantitative measure of the model performance.
-Examples: profit, cost, energy.
-The objective is subject to constraints for example, resource, time.
+One must first identify an objective function, a quantitative measure examples of which are profit, cost, energy.
+The objective is subject to constraints such as resources, time.

 # LP example